-How to Make New Mom Friends: Strategies to Find Your Tribe
+How to Make Parent Friends: Strategies to Meet Other Moms and Dads

-Try good old-fashioned texting.
-If home life is too hectic right now to find 60 consecutive minutes to devote to socializing, texting can still provide you with camaraderie.
-Maybe you just want to know that someone else is up feeding the baby at 2am, or that you weren’t the only one who lost it when your kids demanded snack number 17 before lunch.
-A group text can be a quick, convenient way to reach out when you need some mom-to-mom connection.
+If a night out on the town isn’t in the cards yet, texting can still provide you with camaraderie.
+Maybe you just want to know that someone else is up feeding the baby at 2am, or that you weren’t the only one who forgot to send in the recorder today.
+A group text can be a quick, convenient way to reach out when you need some mom-to-mom or dad-to-dad connection.